blockblaz/native-quickstart/README.md

 - Pre-funded accounts (10 wallets with 100 ETH each by default)
 - Chain configuration
 - Network ID
+- **Clique PoA consensus** configuration (for L1 block production)
+  - Block period: 5 seconds
+  - First account is configured as the signer

 ### Genesis Generation Behavior